-Phyto-chemicals, are plant chemicals that contain disease preventing compounds, and they might just be the best kept secret in skincare.
+The beneficial Phyto-chemicals, or plant chemicals found in the five plants we chose to include in our formulations, contain disease preventing compounds, and they might just be the best kept secret in skincare.

-Phyto-5 complexe is a blend of five, super-powerful, healing plants that have been used for millennia to help heal, protect and restore the skin.
-Wildcrafted in Ontario, Canada, with the exception of rosehip seed oil from Chile, these plants' phyto-chemicals are captured via maceration in sunflower and/ rice bran oil.
+These specific flowering plants, have been used for millennia to help heal, protect and restore the skin.
+Wildcrafted in Ontario, Canada, with the exception of rosehip seed oil from Chile, these plants' phyto-chemicals are captured via maceration in vitamin E rich Sunflower and Rice bran oils.

 They benefit the skin most by acting in concert to: